dan-rodin/mysql-departments-vacancies-db/README.md

 ## 🗄️ Features
 - **7 tables** including many-to-many linking tables (`CandidateSkills`, `PositionSkills`)
-- **Constraints** such as primary keys, foreign keys, uniqueness, and cascading deletes
+- **Constraints**: primary keys, foreign keys, uniqueness, and cascading deletes
 - **Stored procedures** for inserting into each table
 - **Parametric queries** for:
   - Finding candidates by name or ID